hassanspaceimam/MT_THESIS_SQL_VIZ/README.md

-# SQL/BI Agent — NLQ ➜ Snowflake SQL ➜ Visualization
+#  LLM-Powered AI Agent to facilitate Natural Language Queries in SQL Databases

 A small, production‑lean pipeline that turns natural‑language questions into **validated Snowflake SQL**, executes the query, and auto‑generates a **sensible Plotly visualization or table**.
 It ships with:
 - A **knowledge‑base builder** that introspects your Snowflake schema and lets an LLM write practical table/column descriptions.